 On or before Thursday, August 11, 2016, the Marion County Auditor will send a letter by Certified Mail to owners of all properties which at that time are eligible for the 2016 Marion County Tax Sale.

 Any payment made to the Marion County Treasurer by an owner to withdraw a parcel from the sale or by a successful bidder at the sale must be paid by Cash, Money order, Certified Check, or Cashier’s Check Only.
 NO PERSONAL CHECKS OR BUSINESS CHECKS WILL BE ACCEPTED.(The Treasurer will not accept more than $10,000.00 in cash from any one bidder, for the period of May 11th through the duration of the sale.)

-The Tax Sale buyer’s interest in the property is limited to a lien on the purchased property until: 1) the property is redeemed; 2) a Tax Deed is issued; or 3) six (3) months has elapsed after the expiration of the redemption period, whichever occurs first.
+The Tax Sale buyer’s interest in the property is limited to a lien on the purchased property until: 1) the property is redeemed; 2) a Tax Deed is issued; or 3) three (3) months has elapsed after the expiration of the redemption period, whichever occurs first.